arangodb/docs-hugo/site/content/3.10/index-and-search/analyzers.md

 menuTitle: Analyzers
 weight: 155
 description: >-
-  Analyzers allow you to transform data, for sophisticated text processing and searching, either standalone or in combination with Views
+  Analyzers parse input values and transform them into sets of sub-values, for example by breaking up text into words.
 archetype: default
 ---
+Analyzers allow you to transform data, for sophisticated text processing and searching, either standalone or in combination with Views {.lead}

 While AQL string functions allow for basic text manipulation, true text processing including tokenization, language-specific word stemming, case conversion and removal of diacritical marks (accents) from characters only